Edward G. Lewis Professor of Law and History

 Director, Center of Law & Social Science (CLASS)

-Daniel Klerman teaches Civil Procedure, Property, Concepts in American Law, and English Legal History.
+Daniel Klerman teaches Civil Procedure, Property, Concepts in American Law, Law & Economics, and English Legal History.
 In 2014, he received the Student Bar Association (SBA) Faculty Appreciation (“Outstanding Professor”) Award.

 Professor Klerman clerked for Justice Stevens at the Supreme Court and Judge Richard Posner at the 7th Circuit.
 He has taught at Harvard, Stanford, the University of Chicago, Caltech, Tel Aviv University, and Sichuan University.